There are many fun things to do in New Jersey in the summer!

 I can hardly believe that Memorial Day weekend, also the kickoff of the summer season, is almost upon us.
 While millions of people from around the world will trek to New York City over the next several months, thousands of New Yorkers will leave the Big Apple as the temps begin to rise.
 Some will escape to their beach houses in the Hamptons or Connecticut, and others will travel to international destinations, soaking up rich culture from uncharted places around the globe.
 And others will opt for an adventure-filled road trip.

 For New Yorkers who prefer to stay close to the city but aren’t up for the Hamptons hype, there are countless fun things to do in New Jersey in the summer!
 Whether you’re looking for sun and sand on one the state’s pristine beaches, gambling and fanfare in Atlantic City, a long weekend in the great outdoors, or a quick day jaunt while you keep an eye on the NYC skyline, the Garden State has you covered.
-Let’s show Jersey a little love because no matter what type of activities you have in mind, New Jersey has plenty going on this summer.
+Let’s show Jersey a little love because no matter what type of activities you have in mind, there are so many fun things to do in New Jersey in the summer.

 Strawberry picking is ripe throughout the state this season.
 Starting at the end of May and and lasting through June in South Jersey and July in North Jersey, strawberries are reading and waiting at favorite spots include VonThun Farms, Alstede Farms, and Oasis Family Farm.
 A blast for a group of friends, couples, or families, strawberry picking encourages you to get out and select your own berries, which are often tastier and juicier than supermarket varieties.